970user/Amd-bios-list-scewin/README.md

 - Applying in groups of 4 helps identify the setting that didn't work if issues occur.
 - If something goes wrong, you can perform a CMOS reset to restore the BIOS to default settings.
 - I am not responsible for any damages that may occur while using this list.
+- Full credit goes to amit for scewin, I did not make it

 ## Instructions:
 1. Download Scewin software.